 5. Data Visualization

 As its name indicates, data visualization is the graphical representation of data.
-Data analysts use data visualization to represent the meaningful findings from data sets graphically.
+Data analysts use data visualization to represent meaningful findings from data sets graphically.
 The primary objective of data visualization is to make it easy to understand data-driven insights for those who are not trained in data analysis or are not from this background.

 6. Communication Skills and TeamWork